Minerva (1791 ship): Career

 Minerva first appeared in Lloyd's Register (LR) in 1792.

 Although the voyage data in Lloyd's Register does not indicate it, Minerva next made two voyages as a slave ship.

-1st slave voyage (1800–1802): Captain John Kennedy acquired a letter of marque on 9 April 1800.
+1st voyage transporting enslaved people (1800–1802): Captain John Kennedy acquired a letter of marque on 9 April 1800.
 He sailed from Bristol on 5 May.
+In 1800, 133 vessels sailed from English ports, bound for the trade in enslaved people.
+Most of these vessels sailed from Liverpool; only three sailed from Bristol.

-Minerva acquired her slaves on the Windward Coast.
-She delivered her slaves to Demerara and then sailed on to Grenada.
-Apparently she landed some 223 slaves in all.
+Minerva acquired her captives on the Windward Coast.
+She delivered her captives to Demerara and then sailed on to Grenada.
+Apparently she landed 223 captives in all.
 She returned to Bristol on 27 January 1802.